 While you’re learning SEO or practicing the same as a beginner, you might get wired with some terms and jargon.
-One of such jargon is ‘XML sitemap’.
-It’s not uncommon that you’ll encounter with this term many times, even in your early day career in SEO.
+One of such jargon is ‘XML Sitemap’.
+It’s not uncommon that you’ll encounter this term many times, even in your early day career in SEO.

 To some extend, it’s assumed that XML sitemap is a highly technical aspect.
 However, that’s not the fact.
 It’s neither a difficult task to create an XML sitemap nor to submit the same to Google.

 Be assured that after reading this post, you can effortlessly create XML sitemaps for your website just within a couple of minutes.